paimooon/YSAssetIdx/README.md

 - Place new version of `0000006f`
 - Run `main.py`
 - `output_mapped.json` will be generated, fill it yourself
-- Type the Excel name in the `match.txt`, it will automatically find the map
 - Run `check_mapped.py` to check if filled value is correct or not
 - Run `output_to_updated.py`, it will convert `output_mapped.json` to `mapped-updated.json` used in `main.py`
 - Run `main.py` again to get assetindex